LATEST ON SECURITY

-Although there was some trouble early in this latest set of troubles, they were on a relatively small scale and were soon over.
+Although there was some trouble early in this latest sequence of political problems, they were on a relatively small scale and were soon over.
 The trouble was certainly nothing like as bad as in some bigger cities.
 Luxor is now calm but very empty.
 Security is very evident, with sandbags, soldiers with machine guns and even tanks in prominent positions, especially near the main police station.

 All Egypt's archaeological sites were closed at one time, and the official line was that they would be closed indefinitely.
-Despite this, sites in Luxor, including the tombs, have been accessible, although no-one can be absolutely certain what the position might be from day to day, you can be reasonably certain that you will be able to visit the usual sites.
+Despite this, sites in Luxor, including the tombs, have been open.
+Although no-one can be absolutely certain what the position might be from day to day, you can be reasonably certain that you will be able to visit the usual sites.

 Holidays to the Red Sea resorts were not affected by the travel limitations although there were some travel restrictions between dusk and dawn for a while and in some resorts guests were once advised to remain in their hotels.
-There was some trouble in Hurghada in a non-tourist area and at the marina but the FCO never warned against travel there and flights continued.
+There was some trouble in Hurghada in a non-tourist area and at the marina but the FCO never warned against travel to the resorts themselves and flights continued.

 Before the series of demonstrations that started in June 2013 and were ongoing sporadically until the 2014 elections, the previous significant political activity in Luxor was a celebration of the anniversary of the January uprising.
 These were very small scale and entirely peaceful.